ninofiliu/edu/www/resources/SecAppli.notes.md

 * **Security principal (SP)**: user, group, or computer.
 SP have accounts.
 Local accounts are managed by the security account manager (SAM), domain accounts are managed by Active Directory.
 * **Security identifier (SID)**: identifies SP or domain trusts.
 * **Access token**: associated with a subject.
 For a user, created after a log on.
 SID of user + SID of all groups he belongs to
 * **Primary token**: associated to a process.
-Represents a its security subject.
+Represents its security subject.
 Inherited to child processes.
 * **Impersonation token**: associated to a thread.
 Represents a client process' security subject
 * **Permission**: right to perform one or many operations on one or many objects.
 * **Privilege**: right to perform one or many operations that affects an entire computer.